Part 0 · Entry

 The Tao of Lucidity is not a loose collection of topics but a building erected from the ground up.
 Each layer rests on the one below it; remove any layer and the conclusions above lose their support.
 Here is a cross-section of that building:

-Additionally, §XVIII (Principal Intellectual Sources) maps the intellectual genealogy, and §XIX (Version History) records how this path was walked to its present point.
+The diagram () is read bottom-up: each layer rests on the one below it. §XX (Principal Intellectual Sources) maps the intellectual genealogy, and §XXI (Version History) records how this path was walked to its present point.

 If you remember only four things, remember the Four Laws of The Tao of Lucidity: Tao Is: reality is unified and dual-aspected; Lucidity Has a Boundary: you can never be fully lucid; Experience Is Irreplaceable: experience cannot be substituted by information; Lucidity Is Social: lucidity requires others.
-These four laws are derived from postulates and theorems in the main text (see Key Equations), but their power lies in their sayability.
+These four laws are derived from postulates and theorems in the main text (see Key Equations in Appendix B), but their power lies in their sayability.

 A Note on Method